Justus2308/png-decoder/README.md

 #### 1. Decoding the PNG
 First, the decoder checks if the magic numbers are correct.
 Then it checks if the first chunk is an IHDR by looking at its (fixed) length and its magic numbers.
 Finally it checks, if its CRC32 checksum is correct.
 Then it reads its data, like image dimensions and colour depth.

-If the image is paletted, the next chunk has to be a PLTE chunk.
-There can only be one PLTE chunk max per image.
+If the image is paletted, the next critical chunk has to be a PLTE chunk.
+There can only be one PLTE chunk per image.
-For every chunk after that the decoder will check the chunk type first.
+For every chunk the decoder will check the chunk type first.
 If the chunk is ancilliary, it will issue a warning to the user and ignore the chunk.
 If the chunk is critical, but not either an IDAT or IEND chunk, it will return an error.
-If a chunk is critical is determined by looking at the 5th bit of its magic number's first byte.
-If it is 1, it's critical, if not, it is ancilliary.
+Whether a chunk is critical is determined by looking at its magic number's first byte.
+If it is in uppercase, it's critical, if not, it is ancilliary.
 This catches e.g. multiple IHDR or PLTE chunks, or even unknown, not officialy specified critical chunks.

+For ancilliary chunks, the decoder also checks the magic number's second byte.
+If it is uppercase, it is a public chunk, which means it is defined by the official PNG standard.
+If not, it is a private, unofficial chunk.
+The ancilliary chunk type and whether it's public or private will be part of the warning issued to the user.

 When the IEND chunk occurs, the decoder will stop reading the PNG file.
 All concatenated IDAT chunks have to be kept in memory simultaneously, as their deflated data stream has its own checksum which is generated from the entire data stream and needs to be checked by the zlib inflate algorithm.